tsgouros09/Attentive-MultiResUNet/README.md

 # Attentive-MultiResUNet

-Here we will upload the code for the paper "An efficient Short-Time Discrete Cosine Transform and Attentive MultiResUNet framework for Music Source Separation" after its approval
+In this repository you can find the python (Tensorflow) code for the Attentive-MultiResUNet presented in the paper "An efficient Short-Time Discrete Cosine Transform and Attentive MultiResUNet framework for Music Source Separation".

+All the related files can be found in the **code** folder or you can check them [here](https://github.com/tsgouros09/Attentive-MultiResUNet/tree/main/code).

-Listening samples can be checked [here](https://tsgouros09.github.io/Attentive-MultiResUNet/)
+Listening samples can be found [here](https://tsgouros09.github.io/Attentive-MultiResUNet/)

+The paper is available from [here](https://ieeexplore.ieee.org/document/9947051)